fastlane/docs/docs/best-practices/continuous-integration.md

 The generated value then has to be stored inside the `FASTLANE_SESSION` environment variable on your CI system.
 This session will be reused instead of triggering a new login each time _fastlane_ communicates with Apple's APIs.

-Please note:
+#### Session duration

+The session generated, stored and reused as part of a 2FA/2SV authentication, or as part of _spaceauth_ is subject to technical limitations imposed by Apple.
+Namely:

-- An Apple ID session is only valid for a certain region, meaning if your CI system is in a different region than your local machine, you might run into issues
+- An Apple ID session is only valid within a certain region, meaning if the region you're using your session (e.g. CI system) is different than the region where you created that session (e.g. your local machine), you might run into issues.
+It's advised that you create the session in the same machine that will be used to consume it, to make the session last longer.
-- An Apple ID session is only valid for up to a month, meaning you'll have to generate a new session every month.
-Usually you'd only know about it when your build starts failing
+- The session's validity can greatly vary (anything between 1 day and 1 month, depending on factors such as geolocation of the session usage).
+This means you'll have to generate a new session at least once a month.
+Usually you'd only know about it when your build starts failing.

 Unfortunately there is nothing _fastlane_ can do better in this regard, as these are technical limitations on how App Store Connect sessions are handled.